nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 1. Initialization:
 - Define the name of the target Upstream Server Block
-- "nginx-lb-http" or "nginx-lb-https" should be the default server block names, returns error if this does not exist
+- "nginx-lb-http" or "nginx-lb-https" should be the default server block names, returns error if these do not exist
-- Using the Nginx Plus Go Client library, make and API query to NginxPlus LB server for current Upstream list
+- Using the Nginx Plus Go Client library, make an API query to NginxPlus LB server for current Upstream list
-- API query to K8s apiserver of list of Ingress Controller Endpoints
+- API query to K8s apiserver for list of Ingress Controller Endpoints
 - Reconcile the two lists, making changes to Nginx Upstreams to match the Ingress Endpoints ( add / delete Upstreams as needed to converge the two lists )

 2. Runtime:
-- Periodic check - API query for the list of Servers in the Upstream block, using the NginxPlus API ( query time TBD )
+- Periodic check - API query for the list of Servers in the Upstream block, using the NginxPlus API ( query interval TBD )
 - IP:port definition
 - other possible metadata: status, connections, response_time, etc
 - Keep a copy of this list in memory, if state is required